Riccardo Muti bows out of conducting Rome opera amid strikes

-The veteran maestro wrote a letter to the theater's general director Carlo Fuortes to say he had dropped plans to conduct upcoming productions of "Aida" and "The Marriage of Figaro".
+The veteran maestro wrote a letter to the theatre's general director Carlo Fuortes to say he had dropped plans to conduct upcoming productions of "Aida" and "The Marriage of Figaro".

 "Sadly, despite all my efforts to contribute to your cause, the current situation does not guarantee the serenity I need to ensure the productions are a success," Muti said in a letter quoted by Fuortes in a statement on Monday.